 Fall and spring semesters.
 The Committee.2017-18: Not offered

 The general topic for this proseminar may change from year to year.
 In 2012-13 the course will emphasize research and writing skills on topics related to behavioral neurobiological systems.
 Students will explore recent research findings in areas pertaining to the role of hormones and/or neural circuits in several behavioral processes including but not limited to echolocation, mating, prey location, flight control, spatial navigation, song development in birds, mineral appetites, social functions, aggression, and learning in memory mechanisms in several species.
 Through instructor supervision, discussion, group presentations, and peer review, each student develops a specific research project that results in a 20-30 page review paper and a subsequent research proposal.
 Key goals of the course are to prepare juniors for a thesis research project and to provide a research-intensive experience for seniors who do not elect to conduct an honors thesis.
 This course will count as a Group A/List A elective course for the neuroscience major.

 Limited to junior and senior Neuroscience majors or by permission of the instructor.
 Limited to 15 students.
 Fall semester.
-Professor Baird.2013-14: Offered in Fall 2013
+Professor Baird.2017-18: Not offered

 Research in an area relevant to neuroscience, under the direction of a faculty member, and preparation of a thesis based upon the research.
 Full course fall semester.
 Double course spring semester.